KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 46 :  Retrieve Top 3 Makes by Model Count

 The task is to display the three vehicle makes with the highest number of models, ordered by model count in descending order.

+## Problem 47 : Retrieve Highest Number of Manufactured Models

+The task is to determine the maximum number of models manufactured by a single make.